Outright Games announces 'Transformers: Battlegrounds', out this Autumn

 You can watch the reveal trailer below.

-Little information has been revealed of what form the gameplay will take, although the official press release describes it as a “legendary war between Autobots and Decepticons to life in a never-before-seen way.”
+Little information has been revealed of what form the gameplay will take in Transformers: Battlegrounds, although the official press release describes it as a “legendary war between Autobots and Decepticons to life in a never-before-seen way.”

 CEO of Outright Games, Terry Malham, stated that “the Transformers franchise is one of the most enduring and recognizable in the world of entertainment.”
 When discussing the time working with the Transformers property, Malham described it as “an honour to work with this beloved universe and these iconic characters to create a new and exciting Transformers console game that families can enjoy together.”